Luigi Lucheni: Death and legacy

 Lucheni wrote his childhood memoirs while in Geneva's Évêché prison.
 He was harassed in prison and his notebooks were stolen.
 He was found hanged in his cell on October 19, 1910.
 His head was preserved in formaldehyde and transferred to Vienna in 1986.
 The head was on display in Vienna's Narrenturm until 2000 when the remains were interred at the Wiener Zentralfriedhof.

 The assassination resulted in the International Conference of Rome for the Social Defense Against Anarchists, the first international conference against terrorism, which resolved to begin agencies to surveil suspected anarchists and permit capital punishment for assassination of sovereigns.
 Elisabeth's life and subsequent murder are depicted in many stage productions, films and novels.
 Lucheni's childhood memoirs were published in 1998.

+Rebecca West sketches Lucheni's motives in Black Lamb and Grey Falcon: "Luccheni said with his stiletto to the symbol of power, ‘Hey, what are you going to do with me?’
+He made no suggestions, but cannot be blamed for it.
+It was the essence of his case against society that it had left him unfit to offer suggestions, unable to form thoughts or design actions other than the crudest and most violent.
+He lived many years in prison, almost until his like had found a vocabulary and a name for themselves and had astonished the world with the farce of Fascism."